-Recruitment is a thriving, multi-billion pound industry, satisfying the needs of 1000’s of job seekers and employers each year.
-Despite this, the general perception about recruiters by job seekers appears to be quite negative.
+Recruitment is a thriving, multi-billion pound industry, satisfying the needs of 1000’s job seekers and employers each year.
+Despite this, the general perception of recruiters by job seekers appears to be quite negative.

 For example, the most ‘recommended’ comment (32 people) from a piece on using a recruitment consultant on the Guardian Careers page reads “…recruitment agents are one step ahead of estate agents on the scale of nastiness… the vast majority are scumbags who would sell their granny for an extra £1 an hour”.

 And a recent, popular LinkedIn discussion titled “Why (Most) Recruiters Are Bad People”, with c.400 comments, explicitly describes recruiters as lazy, self-righteous people without a conscience.

 Wait!
 Are all recruiters really bad people?

 What do you think a recruiter’s family and friends would say about them?
 Honestly?

 Let’s assume all recruiters are NOT the spawn of Satan for a second and look at what other possibilities there are.

 Maybe it boils down to the current ‘system’ and the varying expectations job seekers and employers have of recruiters?